ultra-000/magiclinks/README.md

 the concept is similar if not identical to the concept of [magic numbers](https://en.wikipedia.org/wiki/Magic_number_(programming)) or read [this stackoverflow post](https://stackoverflow.com/questions/47882/what-are-magic-numbers-and-why-do-some-consider-them-bad) if you don't prefer wikipedia's style.

+if you were afraid of changing some resource's location and breaking every file in your project that is depending on that resource then this library will be very helpful for you.

 ## Installation:

 ```sh